mattrussell2/gradescope-autograder/README.md

 Here the autograder will assume that `testset/cpp/TESTNAME.cpp` contains `main()`, and that there's a target named `TESTNAME` in `testset/makefile/Makefile` which produces an executable named `TESTNAME`; it will run `make TESTNAME`, and then `./TESTNAME`.

 ### Example configuration #2
 This is an example set of required files for an assignment which depends on a student-produced executable file.
-Also, it illustrates the use of canoncializer functions:
+Also, it illustrates the use of canoncializer functions
 ```
 .
 |---canonicalizers.py [file with canonicalization functions]